Finding the right migraine pain medication can be elusive. It can take years to find what works. Sorry to be the bearer of bad news.

 turned me off totally.
 I did not need to add more problems to the mix.

 Needless to say, the side effects sounded worse than just suffering with this pain that I was now familiar with and had a plan developed.
-My doctor prescribed 400 mgs per day for me, but I gave up once again.
-I was deflated.
+My doctor prescribed 400 mgs per day for me, and after a short trial I gave up once again.
+I was completely and utterly deflated.

-I took B2 – 400 mgs per day until my skin turned orange.
-This took about 24 months.
+I took vitamin B2 tablets (400 mgs per day) until my skin turned orange.

-I used Progesterone Cream for ten years.
+I used bio-identical progesterone cream for ten years.
 As some migraines are from dropped estrogen levels, the doctor highly recommend this instead of migraine pain medication.
 Initially the migraines reduced from 30 out of 40 days, to 22 out of 30 days.

-I highly recommend trying SAM-e if you are feeling depressed, after checking with your doctor that is.
+I highly recommend trying SAM-e or methionine powder if you are feeling depressed, after checking with your doctor that is.
 I like this brand - SAMe.